“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 You must work on it every day – little by little and over time, and you’ll begin to see the world differently.

-For example – focusing on things such as daily gratitude and resilience, challenges, and joining a community of positive, inspirational, motivated people are a few ways to begin the shift.
+For example, focusing on daily gratitude and resilience, challenges, and joining a community of positive, inspirational, and motivated people are a few ways to begin the shift.

-If you do these 4 things every single day – you’re going to improve.
+If you do these 4 things every day, you’ll improve.
 You’re going to change.

 And these four things are the focus of something we like to call The Resilient Life.